eriklacson/FetchEvent/README.md

 ## Features

-- Retrieves event data from Datadog based on a user-defined query.
+- Retrieves event data from Datadog API based on a user-defined query.
 - Supports dynamic time range selection.
 - Outputs data into a structured CSV file for analysis.
 - Automatically adjusts timestamps to a specified timezone.